ClickHouse/clickhouse-docs/docs/en/integrations/migration/clickhouse-to-cloud.md

   ORDER BY ...
   ```

+#### Copy the data from source to destination

-- Use the `remoteSecure` function to pull the data from the newly restored ClickHouse Cloud service
+- Use the `remoteSecure` function to pull the data from the source ClickHouse Cloud service

   ```sql
   INSERT INTO db.table SELECT * FROM
   remoteSecure('source-hostname', db, table, 'exporter', 'password-here')
   ```

-- Verify the data in the service
+- Verify the data in the destination service

+#### Re-establish the IP Access List on the destination

 - Switch the service IP Access List to limit access